 Last-minute cancellation rate by client cohort separates clients who confirm reliably from those who cancel frequently.
 Operators with a clear view of this metric can triage high-cancellation clients for more intensive confirmation outreach or adjust their cancellation policy accordingly, a change that directly protects margin without requiring new client acquisition.

 Time-to-first-response on inquiries is the final lever.
-Average wedding-photographer first-booking value runs approximately $420 (Prefero internal data, 4,300+ businesses); every inquiry that waits until Monday morning represents a material revenue risk at that value.
+Average wedding-photographer first-booking value runs approximately $420 (Prefero internal data, 5,000+ local businesses); every inquiry that waits until Monday morning represents a material revenue risk at that value.
 Measuring time-to-first-response and correlating it with inquiry-to-booking conversion rate gives operators a concrete target.
 Most find that automating the first response within five minutes is the single highest-ROI change they can make.